 Basically, in this instance, you need to tell people your blog exists, and that means that you need to network.

-Sign up for a hosting service that supports WordPress.org blogs well.
+Sign up for a hosting service that supports WordPress.org blogs well (the self-hosted blog we’ve been talking about).

 Initially, I signed up for 123reg, but they didn’t handle my blog speed very well.

-SiteGround are the up and coming web hosts for WordPress blogs and you can read more about them in this post Choosing A Web Hosting Provider Shouldn’t Be Difficult.
+SiteGround are the up and coming web hosts for self hosted blogs and you can read more about them in this post Choosing A Web Hosting Provider Shouldn’t Be Difficult.

-This book offers a lot of content covered by the first book, but I’ve read as much as I can about blogging and still think that this book provided valuable insight into how a real hustler works!
+This book offers a lot of valuable content!
+Because I’ve read everything I can about blogging and still think that this book provided valuable insight into how a real blogging hustler works.

 Are you freaking out because of all these things that went wrong with me?
 Don’t be.
 I made the mistakes, so you don’t have to.
 Have you moved from Blogger to WordPress and had zero problems?
-Are you about to make the switch?
+Are you about to make the switch because you’re fed up with the limitations of your free platform?
 Have you even started a blog yet?
 Or are you still thinking about it?

 Please tell me in the comments in below, and I would LOVE it if you would be so kind as to share on Facebook, Pinterest, Instagram, Twitter, wherever the heck you hang out most ^-^ & tag me in, I love finding new people to follow.